Chananel ben Chushiel

 Chananel ben Chushiel or Ḥananel ben Ḥushiel (חננאל בן חושיאל), an 11th-century Kairouanan rabbi and Talmudist, was in close contact with the last Geonim.
 He is best known for his commentary on the Talmud.
 Chananel is often referred to as Rabbeinu Chananel – Hebrew for "our teacher, Chananel" (in Hebrew, רבנו חננאל, or abbreviated, ר"ח).

 Biography

 Rabbeinu Chananel (c.
 980–1055) was probably born in Southern Italy, likely Bari, an important rabbinic center in the late geonic period.
 Around the year 1005, his father Chushiel travelled to North Africa with the intention of making his way to Egypt.
 While waiting for his son to join him, Chushiel settled instead in Kairouan (modern Tunisia), at the time under the rule of Zirid Emirs on behalf of the Fatimids.
 R. Chananel studied under his father, who became head of the Kairouan yeshiva, and through correspondence with Hai Gaon.
 He is closely associated with Nissim Ben Jacob in the capacity of rabbi and Rosh yeshiva of Kairouan.
 His most famous student is Isaac Alfasi.
 According to R. Abraham Ibn Daud, R. Chananel was also successful in business and was said to be very wealthy and had nine daughters.
+It is rumored that Rabbeinu Chananel was buried in or near the Grand Mosque of Kairouan.